ByteTrix/Media-Player-Scrobbler-for-Simkl/docs/windows-guide.md

 To remove the application from your Windows system:

 1. Open **Settings → Apps → Apps & features**
-2. Find "Media Player Scrobbler for SIMKL"
+2. Find "MPS for SIMKL"
 3. Click **Uninstall**
 4. Follow the uninstallation wizard
-5. Choose whether to remove user data (settings, logs, backlog)
+5. Choose whether to remove user data (settings, logs, backlog) ("No" is Recommended)

 ## 🔔 Final Checklist for Windows Users